DTDucas/dtducas-leetcode/README.md

 ## Notes

 - Solutions are written with the mindset of improving problem-solving skills.
-- This repo is not just answers – it’s a record of my learning process.
+- This repo is not just answers – it's a record of my learning process.

 ## 📊 Statistics